-On December 16, 2010, Charter Acquisition, a wholly-owned subsidiary of the REIT, borrowed \$25.5 million which amount was secured against the Cornwall Square shopping centre located in Cornwall, Ontario which is registered in the name of Charter Acquisition and is beneficially owned by the REIT.
+On December 16, 2010, Charter Acquisition, a wholly-owned subsidiary of the REIT, borrowed \$25.5 million which was secured against the Cornwall Square shopping centre located in Cornwall, Ontario.
+The property is registered in the name of Charter Acquisition and is beneficially owned by the REIT.
 This loan, which was used to repay two loans secured against this property, has a term of five years and bears interest at the rate of 4.9% annually.
 The REIT has guaranteed the obligations of Charter Acquisition to repay the principal, interest and other amounts owing to the lender under the terms of a loan agreement entered into by the REIT, Charter Acquisition and the lender (the "Cornwall Square Loan Agreement").
-After the repayment of the two loans, including interest owing thereon, which amounted to approximately \$17.4 million, the balance of the proceeds of this loan were used to partially fund the acquisition of the Wellington Southdale Property.
+After the repayment of the two loans, including interest owing thereon, which amounted to approximately \$17.4 million, the balance of the proceeds of this loan were used to partially fund the acquisition of Wellington Southdale.

-In connection with the advance made under the Cornwall Square Loan Agreement, the REIT paid out a \$1.4 million credit facility (see "- Credit Facilities" above).
-The REIT also repaid the amount outstanding at December 16, 2010 time under a line of credit from a Canadian chartered bank which was secured against the Cornwall Square property (see "- Acquisition Facility" above).
+In connection with the advance made under the Cornwall Square Loan Agreement, the REIT repaid a \$1.4 million credit facility (see "- Credit Facilities").
+The REIT also repaid the amount outstanding at December 16, 2010 time under a line of credit provided by a Canadian chartered bank which was secured against Cornwall Square.
+See "Description of the Business - Cornwall Square Shopping Centre - One Water Street East, Cornwall, Ontario".

-Unit Offering
+2010 Unit Offering

-On December 20, 2010, the REIT entered into an underwriting agreement with TD Securities Inc., CIBC World Markets Inc., National Bank Financial Inc., Scotia Capital Inc., Canaccord Genuity Corp., Dundee Securities Corporation and Macquarie Capital Markets Canada Ltd. relating to the distribution of 4,680,000 Units as well as the distribution of 468,000 Units by way of an over-allotment option, which was fully exercised.
+On December 20, 2010, the REIT entered into an underwriting agreement with TD Securities Inc., CIBC World Markets Inc., National Bank Financial Inc., Scotia Capital Inc., Canaccord Genuity Corp., Dundee

+Securities Corporation and Macquarie Capital Markets Canada Ltd. relating to the distribution of 4,680,000 pre-consolidated Units as well as the distribution of 468,000 pre-consolidated Units by way of an overallotment option, which was fully exercised.
 The Units were issued at \$1.60 per Unit and the offering closed on December 30, 2010.
-The REIT issued 5,148,000 Units under the offering for total raised capital of \$8,236,800.
-As of December 30, 2010, IGW Public held 41.5% of the outstanding Units.
+The REIT issued 5,148,000 pre-consolidated Units under the offering for total raised capital of \$8,236,800.

-The net proceeds to the REIT from that offering, after deducting the Underwriters' fee and other expenses of the Offering, were used by the REIT to fund the purchase price of the Wellington Southdale Property.
+The net proceeds to the REIT from that offering, after deducting the Underwriters' fee and other expenses of the Offering, were used by the REIT to fund the purchase price of Wellington Southdale (see " - Acquisition of Wellington Southdale").

-Acquisition of the Wellington Southdale Property
+Acquisition of Wellington Southdale

-On December 22, 2010, the REIT completed the acquisition of the Wellington Southdale Property for an aggregate purchase price of \$20.3 million (before closing costs), subject to customary closing adjustments.
+On December 22, 2010, the REIT completed the acquisition of Wellington Southdale for an aggregate purchase price of \$20.3 million (before closing costs), subject to customary closing adjustments.
 The acquisition was financed by the assumption of an existing first mortgage loan in the amount of \$9.7 million.
 The loan matures in 2016 and bears contractual interest at a rate of 6% per annum.
 The amortization period of the loan from the date of acquisition was 223 months or 18.6 years.
 The balance of the purchase price was financed through a second mortgage and cash raised from the refinancing of Cornwall Square.
-See "- Refinancing of Cornwall Square" above.
+See "-Refinancing of Cornwall Square".

-The second mortgage was drawn upon the acquisition of the Wellington Southdale Property in the amount of \$2.3 million.
-The loan matures in 2016 and bears contractual interest at a rate of 4.57% per annum.
+The second mortgage was drawn upon the acquisition of Wellington Southdale in the amount of \$2.3 million.
+The mortgage loan matures in 2016 and bears contractual interest (the fixed interest rate specified or stated in the loan agreement) at a rate of 4.57% per annum.
 The amortization period of the loan from the date of acquisition was 300 months or 25 years.
+See "Description of the Business - Wellington Southdale - London, Ontario".